kanav-raina/Hacking-in-Python/README.md

-# python programs for information gathering
+# python programs for hacking